infection/site/src/guide/index.md

 Infection is a **PHP mutation testing framework** based on AST (Abstract Syntax Tree) mutations.
 It works as a CLI tool and can be executed from your project's root.

+> Read a [detailed post](https://medium.com/@maks_rafalko/infection-mutation-testing-framework-c9ccf02eefd1) about Mutation Testing and Infection on Medium

 Infection currently supports `PHPUnit` and `PhpSpec` test frameworks, requires PHP 7+ and xDebug/phpdbg installed.

 In a nutshell, it